dylandreimerink/gobpfld/README.md

 * Program testing (Being able to unit test an XDP program would be great)
 * Support for LWT programs (Light weight tunnel)
 * BTF support (So we have more type info to work with)
-* Linux kernel version detection(so programs can programmatically decide which features they can use, then error, warn or be backwards compatible)
 * ARM64 support / testing (ARM is on the rise)
 * ARM32 support / testing (ARM is on the rise)